 From the above image, you can see that this element is presented at the bottom of the page.

 This SERP feature helps to gain further information related to a specific topic.

 I hope you can differentiate organic and paid sites from this blog.
 And also get an overall concept of Google SERP features.

 The more knowledge you have in SERP features updates, the more you can update your website.
 Stay in SERP updates to strategize your content and site.

 To monitor your site rankings and its SERP features on a single platform, sign into Serpple.

 It eases your ways of tracking your keyword’s position on Google SERP.

 This tool tracks your site position on Google SERP with 99.5% accuracy.

 Start your free trial and explore this tool to become a Serppler.

-To explore this tool quickly, take a look at the overview blog.
+To explore this tool quickly, take a look at rank tracker page.